Modelling the galaxy-halo connection with semi-recurrent neural networks: Discussion

 A possible factor limiting the predictability of the \ac{sfh} is the lack of information of gas properties, such as mass, metallicity and temperature, all of which are critical in the star formation process.
 Our model will predict any correlations with dark matter environment and stellar assembly for which gas properties are causally intermediate, however unconnected gas features which influence star formation may remain unrecognised.
 Studies show the importance of the gas content of merging halos on star formation \citep{Hani, Trevisan}; something not modelled in our analogues for merger histories.

 The metallicity of the gas depends on its location in the cosmic web, and is governed largely by gas fractions and specific inflow rates, independently of halo or stellar mass \citep{Donnan, Torrey, vanLoon}.
-However, our cosmic web distances carry little weight in predicting the \ac{sfh} and \ac{zh}, likely due to the expectedly low sample size at fixed mass, or the fact that halo mass accretion histories and other quantities are better predictors of the shape of the \ac{sfh}.
-The scatter offsets seen from shuffling the cosmic web, however, suggest that the cosmic web is nonetheless important for modelling the metallicity history of central galaxies.
+However, our cosmic web distances carry little weight in predicting the \ac{sfh} and \ac{zh}, likely due to the expectedly low sample size at fixed mass, or the fact that halo mass accretion histories and other quantities are better predictors of the shape of the \ac{sfh}. \citet{Galarraga-Espinosa} argue that the effect of cosmic web filaments on star formation either enhance or quench galaxies depending on their scale, while the number of small filaments connected to the galaxy is a more robust measure of star formation enhancement.
+In this work, the larger deviation seen from scrambling overdensity suggest this is a stronger constraint than the cosmic web for modelling the metallicity history of central galaxies.

 Additionally, the importance of the baryonic content of merging subhalos would suggest that we may have captured star formation events more accurately if we had historical information of several of its most massive progenitors.
-However designing such a network would prove difficult.
+However, designing such a network would prove difficult.
 Earlier attempts to characterise the merger history with a single variable in this work, such as median merger ratio per snapshot, were ineffective in improving the network's performance.
 A model may exist in future which predicts the baryonic growth of a halo's most massive progenitors, which by correlation with the \ac{mpb} can predict the amplitude and timescale of merger-induced starbursts.
 Alternatively, one may use a temporal analogue to the specific merger rates evaluated for discrete time intervals in \citet{Dhoke&Paranjape}, or direct computation of a functional form for merger rates, relating to overdensity and the highest progenitor masses \citep{FakhouriMa}.